Deep-Agents/0/_posts/2019-12-5-deep-pommerman.md

 title: Solving Pommerman with Deep Reinforcement Learning
 ---

 Reinforcement learning has been used to solve a number of challenging games recently.
 That said, there are many games that are as of yet unsolved or require a lot of domain knowledge in order to create intelligent agents.
 Pommerman, a bomberman clone ([further described here](/pom_info/)) provides a simple environment with fun and intuitive dynamics which are surprisingly deep.
-In Pommerman, players must place bombs to destroy boxes and each other.
-Bombs are all timed, blowing up after a short time.
-When time runs out or only 1 team/player is left, the game ends.
-More information on the details of the Pommerman environment and annual NeurIPS competition can be found [at the official website](https://www.pommerman.com/).

 # Problem Summary

 How can we train agents capable of working and communicating together in a 2v2 competition?
 That is one of the core questions of the Pommerman competition this year (2019).
 Each agent must learn to not only manage aggressive strategies that can result in accidental suicide, it must also learn to predict and account for the actions of its teammate and enemies.

 ## The Challenge of Bombs
-As mentioned in a few papers in our references below, bombs make for an inherently difficult learning environment.
-Most learning agents tend to learn that placing bombs usually results in a negative reward (often by accidental suicides), therefore one should never place them.
-However, this results in a strategy which can only tie against competent enemy agents at best.
-This is one aspect of Pommerman that makes it significantly harder to learn from than most other environments and one thing that inspired our first improvement below.
+As mentioned in a few papers from our references, the unforgiving nature of bombs make for an inherently difficult learning environment.
+Bombs can kill not only your opponent but also yourself.
+The placement of a bomb is one action out of six available to the agent, so the training's early stages can resemble Russian Roulette.
+For a relatively unskilled agent, the placement of a bomb is most often associated with a large negative reward - that is, accidental suicide.
+Most learning agents therefore take away the lesson that one should never use bombs.
+However, this results in an unviable strategy of timidity, which, at best, can only result in a tie against a competent opponent.

+The secret to winning is to gain a healthy appetite for risk.
+The embrace of the risk of a bomb is a huge hump for any learning agent to get over, and is what makes Pommerman significantly harder to learn from than many other environments.
+It is also the attribute that inspired our first improvement described below.

 # Our Approach

-In general our approach can be summarized as: attempt to use existing agents and work from there.
-Failing that, we work on the problem from scratch.
+In general our approach can be summarized as: attempt to re-use existing trained agents and work from there.
+Failing that, we work on training agents from scratch.

 ## Existing Agent Use
-The first place learning agent (4th overall) from last year, [Navocado](https://arxiv.org/abs/1812.07297), has a much stronger and more general approach to reinforcement learning agent development, using an ensemble of agents and hyperparameter search with some ideas that are similar to [IMAPLA](https://arxiv.org/abs/1802.01561) from Google's DeepMind, however it was neigh impossible to replicate their work with our time constraints as their code was not well documented and relies on a distributed computing setup with orchestrated Docker containers.
+The first place learning agent (4th overall) from last year's Pommerman competition at NeurIPS, [Navocado](https://arxiv.org/abs/1812.07297), has a much stronger and more general approach to reinforcement learning agent development, using an ensemble of agents and hyperparameter search with some ideas that are similar to [IMPALA](https://arxiv.org/abs/1802.01561) from Google's DeepMind, however it was nigh impossible to replicate their work with our time constraints as their code was not well documented and relies on a distributed computing setup with orchestrated Docker containers.

 MAGNet was another reinforcement learning network for Pommerman we tried to use, but it also had serious compute requirements (it was an order of magnitude slower to train than other agents we tried) which we hoped to avoid with our own more lightweight approaches.